icub-tech-iit/documentation/mkdocs/FT_sensor_calibration/docs/FT_sensor_calibrations.md

 Figure 23
 **________________________________________________________________________________________________**

-- Refer to the picture (Figure 24) take the sensor in your hands  , and moving your hands as described in  the table you have to see lines moving (fig    )
+- Refer to the picture (Figure 24) take the sensor in your hands  , and moving your hands as described in  the table you have to see lines moving (figure 25 )

 !!!
 Warning
     if it did not happen **DO NOT CONTINUE THE CALIBRATION PROCEDURE.**

 <img src ="../img/Fig 24_Sensor in_hands_moving_directions.jpg" height = 700px>

 Figure 24: Sensor in hands moving directions

+**Foto dei segnali ---> da rivedere**